hivaze/friendly_chatbot_task/README.md

 No docker for now (its easy, but too late...)
 Just `python3 telegram_bot.py` after requirements... \
 And you need to setup 2 env vars `MODEL` name from models and `TG_BOT_TOKEN`.

+## How to measure quality

+FastChat and Vicuna propose to use GPT4 and ChatGPT, FastChat even have some code for it, but i didnt use any of it... \
+BTW deploying of llms with fastchat can be done very quickly...

 ## Other stuff

 Maybe some other ideas can be found in code and in raw_task_notes, but too late to write down it here...